 Bedwetting sounds like something that only happens to small children, a trend that’s largely over by the time potty training is complete.
 However, there’s another subset of the population that may, from time to time, wet the bed: highly intoxicated adults.

 After you engage in a night of blackout drinking, it’s unfortunately not uncommon to wake up with wet sheets and clothes.
 For most adults, this is highly embarrassing to deal with.
-Bedwetting carries with it a lot of shame, as bladder control is something most adults without any kind of compromising health condition have been managing for decades.
+Bedwetting while drunk can carry a lot of shame, as bladder control is something most adults without any kind of compromising health condition have been managing for decades; and, the problem can at times signal health issues that need to be addressed.

 An estimated one in six U.S. adults binge drinks around four times per month, with an average of seven drinks consumed per session.
 But binge drinking alone isn’t correlated with bedwetting, and you’ve probably experienced a night of heavy drinking without wetting the bed.
 So when does bedwetting happen and why?